Structure your repository

 my_dataset_repository/ ├── README.md ├── train.csv └── test.csv

-All the files that contain a split name in their names (delimited by non-word characters, see below) are considered part of that split:
+- All the files that contain test in their names are considered part of the test split.

-If one of your splits comprises several files, 🤗 Datasets can still infer whether it is the train, validation, and test split from the file name.
+If one of your splits comprises several files, 🤗 Datasets can still infer whether it is the train/validation/ test split from the file name.
 For example, if your train and test splits span several files:

 my_dataset_repository/ ├── README.md ├── train_0.csv ├── train_1.csv ├── train_2.csv ├── train_3.csv ├── test_0.csv └── test_1.csv